cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

     relayed to the PostgreSQL server (please refer to ["Section [databases]" in PgBouncer's documentation](https://www.pgbouncer.org/config.html#section-databases)).

-Additionally, Cloud Native PostgreSQL automatically creates a secret with the same name of the pooler containing the configuration files used with PgBouncer.
+Additionally, CloudNativePG automatically creates a secret with the same name of the pooler containing the configuration files used with PgBouncer.

 !!!
 Seealso "API reference"